metamath/lamp-guide/docs/index.md

 will be placed in the "Replace with" field.
 You can use the "up/down arrow" (reverse) icon to swap the field entries.

-You can also select statements.
+You can also select whole statement(s)/step(s).
-The statement selected first will be copied into the "Replace what" field, and the statement selected second (if any) will be copied into the "Replace with" field.
+The steps selected first will be copied into the "Replace what" field, and the step selected second (if any) will be copied into the "Replace with" field.

 When you press "Find Substitution" the tool will determine if it